• Skip to primary navigation

 Hot center, no pink, much tougher and dry.
 Remove at 155°(F)

 The time to completion will all depend on the thickness of your steaks, but you’ll find 8-16 minutes for most steaks, thin to thick.
-An instant read food thermometer is your best friend here.
-You can find inexpensive ones at most big box stores, supermarkets or on online.
+An instant-read food thermometer is your best friend here.
+You can find inexpensive ones at most big box stores, supermarkets, or online.

 I find that the “average” steak at most supermarkets seems to be about ¾″ thick.
 This would be on the thinner side and will reach medium-rare in about 8+ minutes.
 Most steaks labeled as “thick” are usually about 1 ¼″ thick and will be closer to 12+ minutes for medium rare.

-Remember… there can be variations with different air fryers.
-Some run hotter than others; some larger ones have more cooking space inside which can mean longer cooking times.
+Remember, there can be variations between different air fryers.
+Some run hotter than others, and some larger ones have more cooking space inside, which can mean longer cooking times.

 Let Steak Rest When Done